What is Conversational Marketing?

 What is Conversational Marketing for Ecommerce?

-For ecommerce, conversational marketing can take a variety of forms, but the primary ones are a to place a live chat or virtual sales advisor on your website.
+For ecommerce, conversational marketing can take a variety of forms, but the primary ones are a to place a live chat or virtual product advisor on your website.

 These interfaces help customers make decisions in a fun, easy, friendly, informative way by learning about their concerns, guiding them through product recommendations and helping them shop.
 This kind of assistance can also be used for customer support, but even though many people assume that customer support is the number one application for these sorts of things, it actually has far less potential than when AI chatbots are used for marketing and commerce.

-Want to learn more about virtual sales advisors?
+Want to learn more about virtual product advisors?
 Check out this case study

 What is Conversational Marketing for Omnichannel Brands?